 The Company has adapted a capital management policy that describes the procedures to manage, monitor and classify own funds as well as financing process.
-At 31 December 2018, the Company's eligible own funds amounted to \in 13,069k (2017: \in 16,129k) and a solvency capital requirement of \in 11,959k (2017: \in 3,137k).
+During the year the Company issued ordinary share capital of € 2,500k and acquired subordinated loans of € 6,500k to support business and solvency needs.
+At 31 December 2019, the Company's eligible own funds amounted to € 13,513k and a solvency capital requirement of € 10,049k.
 No transitional measures have been applied by the Company to calculate its solvency capital requirement.
-The increase in solvency capital is due to the increase in liabilities as a result of quota share agreement.

-At 31 December 2018 the SCR ratio of the company is 109% and MCR ratio is 250%.
+At 31 December 2019 the SCR ratio of the company is 134% and MCR ratio is 234%.